xertSuns1/braiins/open/hw/zynq-io-am1-s9/README.md

 Register is 32-bit width but only 16 LSBs are used.
 Register is read-only.

-### Build ID Register (BUILD_ID)
-Register contains Unix timestamp when the bitstream was generated.
-It can be used for identification of bitstream version.
-HDL file _s9io_version.vhd_ with timestamp is generated automatically before synthesis.
-Also file with build history is generated in directory _design_.
-File contains information about git commit used for build.
-Build history file can contains a warning if the git work-tree is dirty (contains local changes).
-In this case a full diff of git work-tree is stored in file _git.diff_ in build directory.
-Register is 32-bit width and it is read-only.

 ## Interrupt Request Ports
 IP core has 3 interrupt ports for signaling state of FIFO buffers:
-- irq_work_tx - is used for signaling if content of work transmit FIFO drop bellow value defined in register `IRQ_FIFO_THR`
+- irq_work_tx - is used for signaling if content of work transmit FIFO drop bellow value defined in register `WORK_TX_IRQ_THR`
 - irq_work_rx - is used for signaling if work receive FIFO contains at least one work response
 - irq_cmd_rx - is used for signaling if command receive FIFO contains at least one command response

-Interrupt ports represent value of flags IRQ_PEND_WORK_TX, IRQ_PEND_WORK_RX, IRQ_PEND_CMD_RX in status register masked by IRQ enable bits IRQ_EN_WORK_TX, IRQ_EN_WORK_RX and IRQ_EN_CMD_RX from control register.
+Interrupt ports represent value of flag IRQ_PEND in status registers masked by IRQ enable bit IRQ_EN from control registers.

-Interrupt flag IRQ_PEND_WORK_TX is set when content of work transmit FIFO drop bellow value defined in register `IRQ_FIFO_THR`.
+Interrupt flag WORK_TX_STAT_REG.IRQ_PEND is set when content of work transmit FIFO drop bellow value defined in register `WORK_TX_IRQ_THR`.
-Interrupt flag IRQ_PEND_WORK_TX is cleared when content of work transmit FIFO rise up value defined in register `IRQ_FIFO_THR`.
+Interrupt flag WORK_TX_STAT_REG.IRQ_PEND is cleared when content of work transmit FIFO rise up value defined in register `WORK_TX_IRQ_THR`.

-Interrupt flag IRQ_PEND_WORK_RX is set when new work response is received and stored into receive FIFO.
+Interrupt flag WORK_RX_STAT_REG.IRQ_PEND is set when new work response is received and stored into receive FIFO.
-Interrupt flag IRQ_PEND_WORK_RX is cleared when user read from work receive FIFO.
+Interrupt flag WORK_RX_STAT_REG.IRQ_PEND is cleared when user read from work receive FIFO.

-Interrupt flag IRQ_PEND_CMD_RX is set when new command response is received and stored into receive FIFO.
+Interrupt flag CMD_STAT_REG.IRQ_PEND is set when new command response is received and stored into receive FIFO.
-Interrupt flag IRQ_PEND_CMD_RX is cleared when user read from command receive FIFO.
+Interrupt flag CMD_STAT_REG.IRQ_PEND is cleared when user read from command receive FIFO.

-Flags IRQ_PEND_WORK_RX and IRQ_PEND_CMD_RX are cleared on reset of individual FIFO by bits RST_WORK_RX_FIFO and RST_CMD_RX_FIFO in control register.
-All flags are also cleared when IP core is disabled.
+Flags WORK_RX_STAT_REG.IRQ_PEND and CMD_STAT_REG.IRQ_PEND are cleared on reset of individual FIFO by bit RST_RX_FIFO in control registers WORK_RX_CTRL_REG and CMD_CTRL_REG.
+The flags are also cleared when IP core is disabled.

 ID of interrupt ports connected to the ARM should be (base is the lowest number defined in [table](#List-of-Implemented-IP-Cores)):
 - irq_work_tx - (base + 0)